Zanzibar Travel Guide: 10 Essential Experiences You Can't Miss

 A Zanzibar Icon

-Set on a rock just off the shore near Michamvi, The Rock Restaurant is easily one of the most iconic and photographed spots in Zanzibar—and not just for the location.
+Set on a rock just off the shore near Michamvi, The Rock Restaurant is one of the most iconic and photographed spots in Zanzibar.
 It literally sits on a standalone rock in the Indian Ocean, surrounded by turquoise water.

-Depending on the tide, you’ll either walk through shallow water to get there or hop on a short boat ride arranged by the restaurant.
+Depending on the tide, you'll either walk through shallow water to reach it or hop on a short boat ride arranged by the restaurant.
 Either way, the approach is part of the experience.

-But this isn’t one of those places that looks great in photos but disappoints when you sit down—the food is genuinely excellent.
+This isn't one of those places that looks great in photos but disappoints when you sit down.
+The food is genuinely excellent.

-Fresh seafood, perfectly cooked pasta, and tropical desserts are all beautifully presented, and everything tastes just as good as it looks.
-If you're planning a romantic dinner or want to splurge on one unforgettable meal, this is the place to do it.
+Fresh seafood, perfectly cooked pasta, and tropical desserts, all beautifully presented and tasting just as good as they look.
+If you're planning a romantic dinner or want to splurge on one unforgettable meal, this is the place.

-Fun fact: The restaurant used to be a fisherman’s outpost and only had 12 seats when it first opened.
-Today it’s internationally famous, but it still keeps a relaxed, intimate vibe—especially if you go for a sunset dinner, when the whole place lights up in golden tones and the views are unreal.
+Fun fact: The restaurant used to be a fisherman's outpost and only had 12 seats when it first opened.
+Today it's internationally famous but still keeps a relaxed, intimate vibe, especially at sunset when the whole place lights up in golden tones.

-$$$: It’s definitely on the pricier side by Zanzibar standards, but between the setting, the quality of the food, and the uniqueness of the experience, it’s absolutely worth it.
+$$$: It's on the pricier side by Zanzibar standards, but between the setting, the food quality, and the uniqueness of the experience, it's absolutely worth it.

 7. Stone Town